uqbar-dao/dev-suite/readme.md

 ## Initial Installation

-1. Clone & build the custom Urbit runtime with Pedersen jets, and set env var `URBIT_BIN` to point to the resulting binary.
+1. Clone and build the custom Urbit runtime with Pedersen jets, and set env var `URBIT_BIN` to point to the resulting binary.
-   Sequencers must use the Pedersen-jetted binary for Uqbar code to run at reasonable speed.
+   Sequencers must use the Pedersen-jetted binary to execute contracts at reasonable speed.
-   Building requires the Nix package manager, see [install instructions](https://nixos.org/download.html).
+   Building requires the Nix package manager, see [installation instructions](https://nixos.org/download.html).
    ```bash
    mkdir ~/git && cd ~/git  # Replace with your chosen directory.